George Frideric Handel: Oratorio

-During the summer of 1741, The 3rd Duke of Devonshire invited Handel to Dublin, capital of the Kingdom of Ireland, to give concerts for the benefit of local hospitals.
-His Messiah was first performed at the New Music Hall in Fishamble Street on 13 April 1742, with 26 boys and five men from the combined choirs of St Patrick's and Christ Church cathedrals participating.
+During the summer of 1741, the 3rd Duke of Devonshire invited Handel to Dublin, capital of the Kingdom of Ireland, to give concerts for the benefit of local hospitals.
+Composed in London between 22 August and 14 September 1741, Handel's Messiah was first performed at the New Music Hall in Fishamble Street, Dublin on 13 April 1742, with 26 boys and five men from the combined choirs of St Patrick's and Christ Church cathedrals participating.
 Handel secured a balance between soloists and chorus which he never surpassed.
+In 1746 and 1747, Handel wrote a series of military oratorios – Judas Maccabaeus, Joshua and Alexander Balus – which celebrate the British monarchy's victories over the Jacobites.
 In 1747, Handel wrote his oratorio Alexander Balus.
 This work was produced at Covent Garden Theatre in London, on 23 March 1748, and to the aria Hark! hark!
 He strikes the golden lyre, Handel wrote the accompaniment for mandolin, harp, violin, viola, and violoncello.
 Another of his English oratorios, Solomon, was first performed on 17 March 1749 at the Covent Garden Theatre.
+The text for Solomon is thought to have been penned by the English Jewish poet and playwright Moses Mendes, based on the biblical stories of the wise King Solomon.
 Solomon contains a short and lively instrumental passage for two oboes and strings in act 3, known as "The Arrival of the Queen of Sheba".

 The use of English soloists reached its height at the first performance of Samson.
 The work is highly theatrical.
 The role of the chorus became increasingly important in his later oratorios.
 Jephtha was first performed on 26 February 1752; even though it was his last oratorio, it was no less a masterpiece than his earlier works.